alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 - A very easy level with only the jump action allowed
 - Tutorials and easy levels introducing the other actions in the following order: wall jump, ground pound, dash
 - Levels with static spikes
-- Levels introducing the breakable platforms
+- Levels introducing breakable platforms
-- Levels introducing falling spikes
-- Levels using static spikes, breakable platforms and falling spikes at the same time
+- Levels using static spikes and breakable platforms

 **World 2** contains:
-- Levels containing heatable platforms, moving obstacles and movable objects (order still to be determined)
+- Levels introducing the following mechanics:
+    1. Heaters
+    2. Simple enemies
+    3. Movable objects
+    4. Falling spikes
+- Levels using these mechanics in combination

 Levels must be completed sequentially (it is necessary to complete a level to be able to access the following ones).
 The player can select which level to play from a level map and can select to replay a previously completed level.

+For the purposes of the course, all levels will be left unlocked so that testers can play all levels.

 The camera is not static and moves around following the player.
 Levels are mainly side-scrolling to the right but they can also have vertical sequences (both going upwards and downwards) and side scrolling in the opposite direction to give the player the sense of moving in a coherent map.

 ### Checkpoints

-Each level is contained in a single scene and can contain up to 2/3 checkpoints.
+Each level is contained in a single scene and can contain up to 1/2 checkpoints.
 - When the player dies, the scene will reload and the character will be spawned at the position of the last completed checkpoint.
 Previously modified aspects of the level (broken platforms, moved objects,...) will reset with the death of the character.
+Exceptions can be made for specific levels where this would be too frustrating.
 - Checkpoint completion is automatic when the character collides with the corresponding trigger and does not need any action on the player's part.
 - Completing a checkpoint does not change anything about the world and does not theoretically prevent the player from going back to previous sections of the level.
 However, on the design part checkpoints should be placed such that the player cannot come back to previous sections because of world obstacles (e.g. a wall that is too high to jump).
 This is to ensure linear progression and to prevent perceived inconsistencies (breakable platforms being whole again, etc.) when reloading the scene.
 - Checkpoints are not saved between different runs of the game, if the player closes the game the checkpoint progress is lost.
+- Visually, checkpoints are represented by a ceiling light being green instead of white.

-### Bonus levels
+### Level Design

-Each world will contain a bonus level at the end.
-It will not be necessary to complete the bonus level to progress in the game, it is just an additional and optional challenge.

-Bonus levels contain a certain number of collectibles on the main path.
-The goal of the bonus level is to progress as far as possible and eventually collect all of them.
-Partial progress will be saved between runs (for example the level selection screen will show that the player has collected 5 out of 10 collectibles).
-The bonus levels contain no checkpoints.

-Bonus levels are meant to be very fast and very challenging, with mainly horizontal scrolling to the right.
-The character may have different parameters than the normal levels, for example higher speed, higher jumps, faster dash and ground pound.
-This is to make the level more challenging and force the player to react fast.

-The aesthetic of the bonus levels will be completely different from the rest of the freezer, with only colored neon outlines and silhouettes.
-In the logic of the game, this could represent a black-out in the freezer where the light goes completely dark.
+Since the player cannot change the direction of the ice cube, levels should be designed placing particular attention on making so that if the player misses a jump or other move but does not die, the ice cube does not have to travel back very long before hitting something else and resuming to go in the previous direction.

 ## Aesthetics

-Levels should contain regularly placed celing lights or vertical lights representing the lights of the freezer.
-Different types of lights should not be mixed in same scrolling sections.
+Levels should contain regularly placed celing lights representing the lights of the freezer.

 Camera size should be one of the following: 10, 12, 14.